Zoelz/simulationModelControl/README.md

 Program for running smart factory under centralized client-server, decentralized client-server or decentralized peer-to-peer control.

+Example videos can be found from folder "videos".

 # Running program

 Each program are run its onw terminal and ROS setup.bash should be run on each terminal.